TabithaChelagat/Road_Accident_Excel_Project/README.md

 ***Extracting month from Accident Date column:***

+Using the following function,

+``=TEXT(B3,"mmm")``

-Using the following function, ``=TEXT(B3,"mmm")``, the month was extracted from the Accident Date column.
+, the month was extracted from the Accident Date column.
 This Excel function, ``TEXT``, allows formatting of cell contents based on a specified format code.
 In this case, ``B3`` represents the cell containing the date, and ``"mmm"`` is the format code that extracts the abbreviated month name from the date in cell ``B3``.
 This process enables us to isolate and analyze the months in which accidents occurred, providing valuable insights into temporal patterns and trends.

 ***Extracting year from Accident Date column:***

+Using the Excel function,

+``=TEXT(B3,"yyyy")``

-Using the Excel function ``=TEXT(B3,"yyyy")``, we extracted the year from the Accident Date column.
+, we extracted the year from the Accident Date column.
 This function converts the date in cell B3 into a text format displaying only the year portion.

 ***DATA ANALYSIS***

+We did the following analyses to provide insights into the questions to be answered.

 All our analyses will be conducted using pivot tables.

-We initiated our analysis by examining the ***total casualties that occurred following the accidents***.
-This involved aggregating and summarizing casualty data using pivot tables.
+1. ***Total casualties that occurred following the accident***.

 |        Number_of_Casualties |
 |-----------------------------|